House-of-IoT/OldTutorials/InfaredMotionDetector.md

 ## Hardware

-1.You will need 1xRaspberry Pi 4.
+1.You will need 1xRaspberry Pi zero wh/3/4.

 2.You will need 2xPIR Sensors.